Amazon adds 75,000 job openings on top of the 100,000 it already filled in a month

 The addition of 175,000 new full- and part-time employees is similar in magnitude to the number of people Amazon typically brings on ahead of the holiday shopping peak.
 Those workers are usually let go in the early part of the year as Amazon’s sales business volume ramps down.
 It’s also more than the 150,500 new employees — many in warehouses and delivery networks as the company rolled out faster delivery — Amazon added during 2019.

 The company ended the year with a global workforce of more than 798,000 people, and had more than 37,000 job listings on its site in February.
-On Monday, it had more than 39,000 openings listed, and a separate site just for the coronavirus-related hiring push.
+On Monday, it had more than 39,000 openings listed, and a separate site just for the hiring push.

 Applicants are told they can start in as soon as seven days, with no resume or previous work experience required — and in many cases no interview.